 Our team of moderators bring you news and analysis about social policy.

-Gemma is a social policy, public administration and public health senior researcher at UNSW Canberra.
+Gemma is a social policy, public administration and public health researcher at UNSW Centre for Social Impact.
 She holds a PhD in social policy and public health from the University of Melbourne.
 Most of her academic work focuses on joined-up government and the impact of policy on the social determinants of health.
 She has been working with the community sector for over ten years and is committed to improving relationships between academia, the community sector and policy.
 Gemma also tries to get away from the university from time to time.
 She contributes to a range of health- and policy-related blogs and publications, including Croakey, VCOSS Voice, The Record, Parity and Good Policy.
 She also gives talks at a variety of community sector and policy forums.
-Gemma launched Power to Persuade (with Kathy) in 2012 while working at the University of Melbourne.
+Gemma launched Power to Persuade (with Kathy Landvogt of the WRAP Centre) in 2012 while working at the University of Melbourne.
 You can find out more about Gemma over at academia.edu.
 You can contact her at firstname.lastname@example.org and follow her on twitter - @gemcarey.

 Marie McInerney has worked as a journalist and editor for more than 30 years, including for Reuters and Australian Associated Press.
 She was founding editor of Insight, a specialist social issues magazine published in Melbourne by the Victorian Council of Social Services (VCOSS) and is a moderator and contributor to Croakey, the health arm of Crikey.
 She has also worked as a lecturer and tutor in journalism and writing at the University of South Australia and RMIT.

-Luke Craven is a PhD Candidate at the University of Sydney and the Sydney Environment Institute.
-His interests lie in the application of social and political theory to contemporary policy problems, with a focus on food politics, policy, and system reform.
-Luke’s PhD research aims to develop a set of theoretical tools to understand and address the determinants of household food insecurity in first world urban contexts.
-Drawing on in-depth case studies in the US, UK and Australia, he analyses how food insecurity is produced, experienced and responded to, and how such knowledge can be used to design effective policy and program interventions in disadvantaged communities.
-He holds a Bachelor of Arts (Honours) from the University of Sydney, where he won the University Medal for his thesis which examined the implications of temporary migration for questions of vulnerability, equity and sustainability in rural Vanuatu.
-You can find out more about Luke over at LinkedIn or read some of his work at academia.edu.
+Luke Craven is a consultant in systems and complexity practice at First Person Consulting.
+His key research interests are in the areas of public policy and management, with a particular focus on food, health, and environmental issues.
+Much of his work aims to develop conceptual and methodological tools to support the design, implementation and evaluation of systems approaches in the public sector.
+Luke holds a Bachelor of Arts (Honours) from the University of Sydney, where he won the University Medal for his thesis which examined the implications of temporary migration for questions of vulnerability, equity and sustainability in rural Vanuatu.
+You can find out more about Luke over at LinkedIn or read some of his work at his personal website.
 He Tweets @LukeCraven.

-Michelle is a Workforce Strategy advisor at the Victorian Public Sector Commission with a passion for public health and social policy.
-She is a recent graduate of the Master of Public Policy and Management program at the University of Melbourne and holds a Bachelor of Science from the University of British Columbia.
+Michelle is a recent graduate of the Master of Public Policy and Management program at the University of Melbourne and holds a Bachelor of Science from the University of British Columbia.
 As a seasoned communications and government relations professional, Michelle has been dedicated to working with and volunteering for health, social justice and animal rights charities around the world.
-Michelle is currently on the executive committee of The Water Well Project, a Melbourne-based charity that aims to improve the health and wellbeing of migrants, refugees and asylum seekers by improving their health literacy.
+Michelle is currently on the executive committee of The Water Well Project, a Melbourne-based charity that aims to improve the health and well-being of migrants, refugees and asylum seekers by improving their health literacy.

 Jade Hart manages the Victorian Primary Health Network Alliance and is a PhD Candidate with Centre for Health Policy, School of Population and Global Health at the University of Melbourne.
 Jade is passionate about health improvement and system strengthening, with particular interest in evidence-informed strategy, models of care and service design, and evaluation.
 Linked to this, her research interests examine evidence use, decision-making, and health system stewardship.
 Jade holds diverse cross-sector and collaborative experience, having previously established the Global and Community Health Program at Indiana University School of Public Health, and holding various roles within the Western Australian Department of Health and health consulting.
 She has a Bachelor of Science and Masters of Health Services Management.
 You can contact Jade at email@example.com and follow her on twitter @jademhart.

-Ellie is a Research Assistant with PTP and works at the School of Regulation and Global Governance, Australian National University.
+Ellie is a Research Fellow at the University of New South Wales.
 She holds a Combined Bachelor of Arts and Science from the ANU with first class honours in Human Ecology.
 Her specialisation within Human Ecology is system thinking methods to support public policy.
 Her work to date focusses on the insights that systems science can bring to policy that impacts upon the social determinants to health and to health equity.
 She is passionate about teaching and she has tutored for multiple courses within the Fenner School of Environment and Society, and currently tutors for the course Complex Environmental Problems in Action.